wl2484-nyu/tlc-based-transport/README.md

 #### Expected Output 1: Spark scripts to compute and output the coverage of taxi trips by the top k recommended routes

-### Step-7*: Join dataset-4 with dataset-1 to output the zone path per public transport route
-> Owner: Wan-Yu Lin

-TBA

-### Step-8*: Compute the coverage of taxi trips by the public transport (e.g. subway and bus)
-> Owner: Wan-Yu Lin

-Calculate the number of taxi trips that can be covered by subway and bus routes, i.e. for each path in the trip path frequency TSV file, take its frequency into count if it is a substring of one or more of the subway and bus routes, and finally divide the number of taxi trips covered by the total number of taxi trips.

-#### Expected Output 1: Spark scripts to compute and output the coverage of taxi trips by subway and bus routes

 ## Insights

 ### Composition of Taxi Trips